IkrashHaroon/addtocart-by-ikrash/README.md

 Ensure you have a local server setup (e.g., XAMPP, WAMP, or MAMP).

+Create the database:

+CREATE DATABASE add_to_cart;

+Import the database:

+Locate the add-to-cart.sql file in the project directory.

+Import it into your database management tool (e.g., phpMyAdmin).

 Place the project folder in your server's root directory (e.g., htdocs for XAMPP).

 Start your server and access the project in your browser: